-iand(i,j) produces the bit-wise and of i and j ior(i,j) produces the bit-wise inclusive or of i and j ixor(i,j) produces the bit-wise exclusive or of i and j icom(i) produces the bit-wise complement (one's complement) of i ishift(i,j) If j is positive, produces i shifted left by j bit positions.
-If j is negative, produces i shifted right by $-j$ bit positions.
-If j is zero, produces i.
+iand(i,j) bit-wise and of i and j ior(i,j) bit-wise inclusive or of i and j ixor(i,j) bit-wise exclusive or of i and j icom(i) bit-wise complement (one's complement) of i ishift(i,j) If j is positive, i shifted left by j bit positions.
+If j is negative, i shifted right by $-j$ bit positions.
 In all cases, vacated bit positions are filled with zeroes.